ckeditor/ckeditor5/docs/getting-started/quick-start.md

 <script src="https://cdn.ckeditor.com/ckeditor5-premium-features/{@var ckeditor5-version}/ckeditor5-premium-features.umd.js"></script>
 ```

-Please note that to use premium features, you need to activate them with a proper license key, as mentioned in the [final section of this guide](#obtaining-a-license-key).
+Please note, that to use premium features, you need to activate them with a proper license key, as described in the [final section of this guide](#obtaining-a-license-key).

 In the following script tag, get the editor class and desired plugins from the `CKEDITOR` and `CKEDITOR_PREMIUM_FEATURES` objects and add them to the `plugins` array.
 Add toolbar items where applicable.